 Individuals studying alone

 When you have finished studying the books, have completed the tests in your book, and feel that you are ready to write the exam, please get in touch with the Bettercare at email@example.com and we will assist you with the examination process.
 Please tell us which course you are studying and your full name.

 An invigilator for an exam may be a designated training-and-development consultant, head nurse, lecturer, or the group facilitator/coordinator.
 Invigilators are ideally managers or supervisors who have facilitated the course as part of their routine duties.
 To be a facilitator you will need to get the permission of the authorities at your clinic or hospital.

-- Please note: Due to increased printing and postage costs, we now send all exams, answer sheets, and certificates via email as email attachments.
+- Please note: All exams, answer sheets, exam record sheet and certificates are sent via email as email attachments.

 - It is best to request the exam paper at least two weeks before your students are due to write the exam.